Knox County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The legislative branch of the county government; controls the county's spending and revenue collection.
 Representatives are elected from county districts to four-year terms.
 They set salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county.
 The commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
 The commissioners are charged with executing the legislative acts of the County Council, collecting revenue, and managing the county government's functions.

 Court: The county maintains a small claims court that can handle some civil cases.
 The court judge is elected to a four-year term, and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable, who is elected county-wide to a four-year term.
 Some court decisions can be appealed to the state level circuit court.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each is elected county-wide to a four-year term.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Knox County is part of Indiana's 8th congressional district, Indiana Senate districts 39 and 48, and Indiana House of Representatives districts 45 and 64.

+Maintaining a Democratic tendency in the first half of the 20th century, Knox County was a bellwether in all but one presidential election between 1912 and 2004, the exception being 1924.
+After falling 6.5 points short of being won by Democratic victor Barack Obama (of neighboring Illinois) in 2008, Knox County has become a Republican stronghold, with Donald Trump garnering 74% of the vote in 2024.